Some remarks on strong multiplicity one for paramodular forms: Acknowledgments

 \section{Acknowledgments}

-We thank Ralf Schmidt, Ariel Weiss and Liyang Yang for their helpful discussions and comments.
+The authors are deeply grateful to the referee for a very careful review and a number of insightful comments and suggestions, which improve this paper.
+We thank Wenzhi Luo, Ralf Schmidt, Ariel Weiss and Liyang Yang for their helpful discussions and comments.
 Pan Yan is supported by an AMS-Simons Travel Grant.
 Shaoyun Yi is supported by the National Natural Science Foundation of China (No. 12301016) and the Fundamental Research Funds for the Central Universities (No. 20720230025).